dennisvdang/chorus-detection/README.md

 ## Project Overview

 This project focuses on developing an automated system for detecting choruses in songs using a Convolutional Recurrent Neural Network (CRNN).
-The model is trained on a custom dataset of 332 annotated songs, predominantly from electronic music genres, and achieved an impressive F1 score of 0.864 (Precision: 0.831, Recall: 0.900) on an unseen test set of 50 songs (albeit from similar genres it was trained on).
-You can use the Streamlit app hosted on [HuggingFace](https://huggingface.co/spaces/dennisvdang/Chorus-Detection) or use the [Dockerized command-line tool](#setup-and-running-the-cli-with-docker) that integrates the audio processing pipeline and pre-trained CRNN model to predict chorus locations in songs from YouTube links.
+The model is trained on a custom dataset of 332 annotated songs, predominantly from electronic music genres, and achieved an F1 score of 0.864 (Precision: 0.831, Recall: 0.900) on an unseen test set of 50 songs (albeit from similar genres it was trained on).

+If you'd like to see how well the model performs on your favorite songs, head over to the Streamlit app hosted on [HuggingFace](https://huggingface.co/spaces/dennisvdang/Chorus-Detection) or use the [Dockerized command-line tool](#setup-and-running-the-cli-with-docker) that integrates the audio processing pipeline and pre-trained CRNN model to predict chorus locations in songs from YouTube links.

-If you found this project interesting or informative, feel free to ⭐ star the repository!
+And if you found this project interesting or informative, feel free to ⭐ star the repository!
 I welcome any questions, criticisms, or issues you may have.
 Additionally, if you have any ideas for collaboration, don't hesitate to connect with me.
 Your feedback and contributions are greatly appreciated!

 ### Future Plans